Upendra (film)

-Upendra is a 1999 Indian Kannada-language psychological thriller film written and directed by Upendra.
-It starred Upendra, Raveena Tandon, Prema and Damini.
-The film explores three human emotions through the relationship between the main character and the three heroines.
-The songs of the film were written by Upendra and music was composed by Gurukiran.
-The movie has a cult fanbase.
-It is said that the director named it as Upendra with the thought that the name includes the names of the main characters of the film (U-Upendra, P-Prema, D-Damini & Ra-Raveena).
+Upendra is a 1999 Indian Kannada-language psychological drama thriller film written and directed by Upendra.
+It stars Upendra, Raveena Tandon, Prema and Damini.
+It is an allegorical film, which explores three human emotions through the relationship between the main character and the three heroines and touches upon Maslow's hierarchy of needs.
+The lyrics were written by Upendra and the music composed by Gurukiran.
+The film developed a cult fanbase and it is said that the director named it Upendra with the thought that the name includes the names of the main characters of the film (U for Upendra, P for Prema, D for Damini, and Ra for Raveena).

 The film won Filmfare Award for Best Film (Kannada) and Filmfare Award for Best Director (Kannada).
-A Japanese who saw the film in Bangalore was impressed by it as he found it similar to the story of Buddha and the concept of Maslow's hierarchy of needs and hence got it released in Japan.
-It was screened at the Yubari International Fantastic Film Festival in Japan in 2001.
-A sequel tilted Uppi 2 was released in 2015.
+It was screened at the 30th International Film Festival of India in 1999 and the Yubari International Fantastic Film Festival in Japan in 2001.
+A sequel titled Uppi 2 was released in 2015.